 (b) = The state allows us to monitor for some contaminants less than once per year because the concentrations of these contaminants in groundwater sources do not change frequently.
 Some of our data, though representative, are more than one year old.
-MWD water is monitored more frequently.

-(c) = The turbidity level of the MWD filtered water shall be less than or equal to 0.3 NTU in 95% of the measurements taken each month and shall not exceed 1.0 NTU at any time.
+MWD water is monitored more frequently. (c) = The turbidity level of the MWD filtered water shall be less than or equal to 0.3 NTU in 95% of the measurements taken each month and shall not exceed 1.0 NTU at any time.
 Turbidity is a measure of the cloudiness of the water and is a good indicator of water quality and filtration performance.

 (d) = Measured as Total Chlorine, the sum of the free chlorine and combined chlorine.
 MWD water is delivered with chloramine as the disinfectant, a combination of chlorine with ammonia.
+LU well water is delivered with free chlorine as the disinfectant.

-(e) = An aggressiveness index of 11 or greater indicates that the water is not aggressive (noncorrosive)
+$({\bf e})=An$ aggressiveness index of 11 or greater $% ({\bf e})=An$ aggressive (noncorrosive)

-(f) = A positive number Langlier Index indicates that the water is
+$({\bf f})={\bf A}$ positive number Langlier Index indicates that the water is noncorrosive

 (g) = Lead and Copper are regulated as a Treatment Technique under the Lead and Copper Rule.
-It requires water systems to take samples at "most vulnerable" consumer taps every three years and treatment steps must be taken if more than 10% of tap samples exceed the AL.

-(h) = A secondary (aesthetic) standard
+It requires water systems to take samples at "most vulnerable" consumer taps every three years and treatment steps must be taken if more than 10% of tap samples exceed the AL. (h) = A secondary (aesthetic) standard

-(i) = Average value equal to the highest quarter measurements in 2015

-(j) = Well 19C is being treated with polyphosphate to sequester high manganese.
+(i) = Average value equal to the highest quarter measurements in 2016 (j) = Well 19C is being treated with polyphosphate to sequester high manganese while we conduct a study to determine the true value and whether a treatment plant is needed to remove high levels.